-Intensive sheep and beef farming refers to properties greater than 4 ha mainly engaged in the farming of sheep and cattle, where the land grazed is irrigated.
+Intensive sheep and beef farming refers to means sheep, beef and mixed sheep/beef farming on properties^ greater than 4 ha mainly engaged in the farming of sheep and cattle, where the land grazed is irrigated that have part of the farm irrigated.
+Non-irrigated sheep or beef farms are not required to prepare a FARMS-where irrigation is used in the farming activity.20

-Interceptor system, in relation to discharges of stormwater, means a facility designed into a stormwater management system with the purpose of:
+Interceptor system, in relation to discharges^A of stormwater, means a facility designed into a stormwater management system with the purpose of:

-- (a) preventing deliberate or accidental releases of any hazardous substances\ in the stormwater system, or - (b) in the event of stormwater contamination by a hazardous substance⋆, reducing all such substances in the stormwater prior to discharge⋆ to concentrations that will not result in contamination of either water⋆ or sediments to such a degree that is likely to result in significant adverse effects⋆ on aquatic life⋆ or on the suitability of the water⋆ for potable water supply.
+- (a) preventing deliberate or accidental releases of any hazardous substances in the stormwater system, or - (b) in the event of stormwater contamination by a hazardous substance^{}, reducing all such substances in the stormwater prior to discharge^A to concentrations that will not result in contamination of either water^A or sediments to such a degree that is likely to result in significant adverse effects^A on aquatic life^A or on the suitability of the water^A for potable water supply.